vedph/cadmus_doc/guide/frontend/granular/adding-parts.md

 </form>
 ```

+(2) ensure the component has been added to its module's `declarations` and `exports`, and to the `public-api.ts` barrel file.

-## Adding a Part to the PG Library
+## Adding PG Wrapper

+Once you have the part editor, you need its wrapper page, which in turn is linked to a specific route in the context of the project.
+Such route is defined outside the part's library, in the general PG library for the project.

-Each part editor has its component, and its state management artifacts under the same folder (store, query, and service).
+Each wrapper has its component, and its state management artifacts under the same folder (store, query, and service).

-1. under your library's `src/lib` folder, add a **part editor feature component** named after the part (e.g. `ng g component note-part-feature` for `NotePartFeatureComponent` after `NotePart`).
+(1) under your library's `src/lib` folder, add a **part editor feature component** named after the part (e.g. `ng g component note-part-feature` for `NotePartFeatureComponent` after `NotePart`).

-2. ensure that this component is both under the module `declarations` and `exports`, and in the `public-api.ts` barrel file.
+(2) ensure that this component is both under the module `declarations` and `exports`, and in the `public-api.ts` barrel file.

-3. add the corresponding **route** in the "pg" library's module, e.g.:
+(3) add the corresponding **route** in the PG library's module of the project's PG library, e.g.:

 ```ts
 {